top of page

 I still slowed and paused, allowing my fingers to trail through the leaves along the neat hedge line of our neighbour.

-Nor did I relish these moments of slowing down.
-Instead I was focused internally on what was to come.
+Instead, I was focused internally on what was to come.

 The Potato lesson

 Each day, my job on my return from school was to dig deep into the massive bag of potatoes (that was almost as tall as me) and scrub and peel them.
+To save precious money, the potatoes were usually so covered in dirt that it felt like they were still in the ground.

 I can still feel my fingers being rubbed raw in the cold water as I scrubbed and scrubbed for what seemed like a lifetime.
+Money was tight so the repertoire of meals, at times, was equally tight:

 Mince and potatoes.